The non-contact ignition system (Fig. 1) includes devices:

 After 8,000 km

-Check the tightness of the nuts of the low-voltage connector of the distribution sensor, the fastening of the connecting wires.
+Check the tightness of the nuts of the low-voltage sensor-distributor connector and the fastening of the connecting wires.

-Check the ignition distributor: inspect the slider, the distributor cap and, if they are dirty, wipe them with a cotton cloth soaked in clean gasoline.
+Check the ignition distributor sensor: inspect the slider, distributor cap, and if they are dirty, wipe them with a cotton cloth soaked in clean gasoline.

-Lubricate the rotor hub with a dropper (4-5 drops) (previously remove the slider and the felt under it).
+Lubricant Remove the rotor bushing from the dropper (4–5 drops) (first remove the slider and the felt under it).

 After 50,000 km